geeksloth/calculate_angle_from_3_points/README.md

 ![screenshot](static/theta.png)

-According to the above figure, the points are plotted in the result figure are organized as *Red, Green, and Blue* for *P1, P2, and P3* respectively.
+According to the above figure, the points plotted in the result figure are organized as *Red, Green, and Blue* for *P1, P2, and P3* respectively.

 The purposed function:
 ```python3